drbean/edit/tsailin/pasteur_perspective.md

 The paper built a complete survey list by referring to both university websites and the Ministry of Science and Technology academic researcher database.
-Overall, the total number of the sample in six universities was 2,868 faculty members.
-This study also compared respondents with non-respondents, in terms of position (χ^2^= .97, p= .629), age (χ^2^= 1.00, p= .484), and tenure (χ^2^= .82, p= .945) of respondents, indicating non-response bias is minimal.
-After a three-round survey collection, we obtained 711 returned questionnaires, an overall 26% response rate.
-To meet the analysis criteria, we required that at least one administrator and four faculty members compose a valid sample of the department.
+Overall, the total size of the sample in the six universities was 2,868 faculty members.
+The study also compared respondents with non-respondents, in terms of position (χ^2^= .97, p= .629), age (χ^2^= 1.00, p= .484), and tenure (χ^2^= .82, p= .945) of respondents, indicating non-response bias was minimal.
+After a three-round survey collection process, we obtained 711 returned questionnaires, an overall 26% response rate.
+To meet our analysis criteria, we required that at least one administrator and four faculty members respond to be recognized as a valid sample of the department.
 Finally, there were 634 valid questionnaires, representing 27 schools and 99 departments.
 Table 3 provides a brief breakdown of the respondents.